kikibeekman/PFS---Home-Assignment/README.md

 Date: 19-11-2024\
 Vrije Universiteit Amsterdam

-Data that fits this project can be found on [Neurosynth](https://neurosynth.org/).
+Data that fits this project can be found on [Neurosynth](https://neurosynth.org/) under Meta-analyses --> Terms.
 The specific data that was used in this project can be found [here](https://neurosynth.org/analyses/terms/mental%20imagery/).

 PROJECT\